OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus SetMember(OcaMatrixCoordinate x, OcaMatrixCoordinate y, OcaONo memberONo)

-        Installs a particular object as a member at position (x,y).
-If another object was at this position, it is removed.
+        Installs a particular object as a Member at position (x,y).
+If another object is already at this position, it is replaced.
+If value of the **memberONo** parameter is zero, any object already at this position is removed and not replaced.

         This method has id ``3.8``.